ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

   * Conditional Access enforces MFA for all privileged users
   * Azure AD Identity Protection enabled to alert on detected User and Sign-in risks
   * Credential Guard is enabled and credential theft is blocked through Microsoft Defender Exploit Guard
+  * Only one previous logon is cached for the Windows 10 SOE
   * PTA is used with Azure AD Connect for authentication

 #### Residual likelihood